ateamsw/learn-terraform/challenges/03_storage-account/README.md

   * Azure [storage account](https://www.terraform.io/docs/providers/azurerm/r/storage_account.html)
   * [Blob container](https://www.terraform.io/docs/providers/azurerm/r/storage_container.html)

-  > NOTE: The storage account name must be globally unique, so include your initials or some other unique value
+  > NOTE: The storage account name must be globally unique, so include your initials or some other random value
-  > to ensure uniqueness (e.g. tfstatecdw20200117).
+  > to ensure uniqueness (e.g. tfstate20200117xyz).
 The storage account and blob container names must be
   > alpha-numeric and all lowercase.

 * Include output variables that contain: